Autumn term 2024/25

 The following considerations should be noted when using this data:

-• Data was received from 94% of local authorities in the 2023/24 Autumn term, return rates for the previous academic year varied between 90% and 96%.
-To account for non-response, national and regional figures have been uprated based on local authority pupil populations.
+• The data collection became mandatory in autumn term 2024 and data was received from 100% of local authorities.
+Return rates for the terms in previous academic years varied between 90% and 97%.
+To account for non-response, where required, national and regional figures have been uprated based on local authority pupil populations.

 • Response rates varied across data items; this includes where more detailed breakdowns are not readily available.